 The Pavilion is now open for public use.
+LMDC continues to work with NYC Department of Parks and Recreation on reimbursement requests.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Public Facilities 0 3/1

 of Non-business Organizations 0 5/1